mspielberg/factorio-railloader/README.md

 [screw conveyor](https://en.wikipedia.org/wiki/Screw_conveyor).

-By default, this does not include plates, but a setting is available to enable them if you wish, or even to enable Bulk Rail Loaders to handle any item at all.
+By default, this does not include plates, but a setting is available to enable them if you wish to abandon realism.
+You can even enable Bulk Rail Loaders to handle any item at all.

 From vanilla:

-* Mined coal, stone, copper ore, iron ore
+* Coal, stone, copper ore, iron ore
 * Landfill
 * Sulfur